apache/airflow/docs/apache-airflow/best-practices.rst

 Deleting a task
 ----------------

-Be careful when deleting a task from a DAG.
+Be careful when deleting a task from a Dag.
 You would not be able to see the Task in Graph View, Grid View, etc making it difficult to check the logs of that Task from the Webserver.
-If that is not desired, please create a new DAG.
+If that is not desired, please create a new Dag.

 Communication
 --------------

-Airflow executes tasks of a DAG on different servers in case you are using :doc:`Kubernetes executor <apache-airflow-providers-cncf-kubernetes:kubernetes_executor>` or :doc:`Celery executor <apache-airflow-providers-celery:celery_executor>`.
+Airflow executes tasks of a Dag on different servers in case you are using :doc:`Kubernetes executor <apache-airflow-providers-cncf-kubernetes:kubernetes_executor>` or :doc:`Celery executor <apache-airflow-providers-celery:celery_executor>`.
 Therefore, you should not store any file or config in the local filesystem as the next task is likely to run on a different server without access to it — for example, a task that downloads the data file that the next task processes.
-In the case of :class:`Local executor <airflow.executors.local_executor.LocalExecutor>`, storing a file on disk can make retries harder e.g., your task requires a config file that is deleted by another task in DAG.
+In the case of :class:`Local executor <airflow.executors.local_executor.LocalExecutor>`, storing a file on disk can make retries harder e.g., your task requires a config file that is deleted by another task in Dag.

 If possible, use ``XCom`` to communicate small messages between tasks and a good way of passing larger data between tasks is to use a remote storage such as S3/HDFS.
 For example, if we have a task that stores processed data in S3 that task can push the S3 path for the output data in ``Xcom``,